awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Modifying.md

 **Important**
 You cannot modify any default parameter group\.

 You can modify some parameter values in a parameter group\.
 These parameter values are applied to clusters associated with the parameter group\.
-For more information on when a parameter value change is applied to a parameter group, see [Redis Specific Parameters](ParameterGroups.Redis.md)\.
+For more information on when a parameter value change is applied to a parameter group, see [Redis\-specific parameters](ParameterGroups.Redis.md)\.

 ## Modifying a Parameter Group \(Console\)<a name="ParameterGroups.Modifying.CON"></a>